Last Updated | June 12, 2023

 HL7 Health Information Exchange Organizations

-HL7, or more precisely the Health Level 7 International organization, is a “not-for-profit, ANSI-accredited standards developing organization that offers a comprehensive framework and related standards for the exchange, integration, sharing, and retrieval of electronic health information that supports clinical practice and the management, delivery and evaluation of health services”.
+HL7, or more precisely the Health Level 7 International organization, is a “not-for-profit, ANSI-accredited standards developing organization that offers a comprehensive framework and related standards for the exchange, integration, sharing, and retrieval of electronic health information that supports clinical practice and the management, delivery, and evaluation of health services”.

-Before the advent of HL7, Radiology information system (RIS), lab information system (LIS), hospital information system (HIS), and electronic medical record (EMR), had no way of communicating with each other seamlessly.
+Before the advent of HL7, the Radiology information system (RIS), lab information system (LIS), hospital information system (HIS), and electronic medical record (EMR), had no way of communicating with each other seamlessly.
 Each system used to speak its own language.
-However, Health information exchanges, such as the HL7, facilitate safe and reliable exchange of patient health data between healthcare organizations, doctors, insurance companies, and other organizations that are involved in a patient’s chain of care, while maintaining the meaning of the information being exchanged.
-These exchanges form the foundation for multi-stakeholder partnership, where disparate organizations can collaborate on patient cases to improve healthcare outcomes and enhance patient care.
+However, Health information exchanges, such as the HL7, facilitate a safe and reliable exchange of patient health data between healthcare organizations, doctors, insurance companies, and other organizations that are involved in a patient’s chain of care, while maintaining the meaning of the information being exchanged.
+These exchanges form the foundation for multi-stakeholder partnerships, where disparate organizations can collaborate on patient cases to improve healthcare outcomes and enhance patient care.

 There are several kinds of Health information exchanges that are possible with HL7 across the US, such as regional, statewide, nationwide, and vendor to vendor.
-However, regardless of the type, you can think of these organizations as unbiased data trustees that don’t provide care, but leverage cutting-edge technology to deliver clinically relevant, cross-institutional clinical information, improve efficiency, cost-effectiveness, quality, and safety of healthcare delivery, and lower the time and cost of providing clinical information to researchers.
+However, regardless of the type, you can think of these organizations as unbiased data trustees that don’t provide care, but leverage cutting-edge technology to deliver clinically relevant, cross-institutional clinical information, improve efficiency, cost-effectiveness, quality, and safety of healthcare delivery, and lower the time and cost of providing clinical data to researchers.

 Why Is Health Information Exchange Important With HL7?

 Virtually anyone who has ever visited a healthcare provider has experienced the need for interoperability.
-Providers within a single healthcare organization may be able to share data and patient history through a shared EHR, but if the patient needs to visit a provider outside the scope of that EHR, they find themselves filling medical history forms again.
+Providers within a single healthcare organization may be able to share data and patient history through a shared EHR, but if the patient needs to visit a provider outside the scope of that EHR, they find themselves filling out medical history forms again.
 On the other hand, most providers still use fax machines as the means for information exchange within the healthcare industry and feel a deeper need for interoperability.

 HIEs play an important role in standardizing information and facilitating exchange between healthcare organizations, making it effortless to share Clinical results, Clinical information, clinical documentation such as transcription and care summary notes, ED notes, discharge summaries, referrals, consulting notes, Medication history, Immunizations, public health data, and Electronic prescribing and refill information.
 HIEs form a basic level of interoperability among electronic health records (EHRs) maintained by individual physicians and organizations.
 In fact, most EMR/EHR vendors have already incorporated HIE features and capabilities into their systems with the help of EHR/EMR integration services.
 Real-time access to patient data enhances the quality of care delivery, curtail hospital readmissions, compromised patient safety, or other unintended consequence, and improve the quality of care coordination.